-Our plan to deliver this vision was detailed in our Council Plan 2019-24 which was approved and published last year.
-Our updated plan acknowledges reducing budgets and increasing demand for services, and outlines work planned for the coming year.
-We are proud to present this revised plan which reaffirms our commitment to our four strategic priorities.
+Our plan to deliver this vision was detailed in our Council Plan 2019-2024 which was approved and published last year.
+Our updated plan, published in February 2020, acknowledged reducing budgets coupled with an increasing demand for services, and outlined work planned for the coming year.
+In light of the COVID-19 pandemic we have looked again at our priorities to best support our people and our businesses in Angus to recover and renew over the short, medium and longer term.
+We have looked at our response to COVID-19, the strong partnerships developed, the pace at which we responded and how we adapted our ways of working to support our citizens and businesses.
+We have been capturing and building on that experience and learning.
+As a result, we are proud to present this revised plan which reaffirms our commitment to our four strategic priorities.
 We want:

-- 1. Angus is a go-to place for business - 2.
+- 1. Angus to be a go-to place for businesses - 2.
 To maximize inclusion and reduce inequalities - 3.
 Our communities to be strong, resilient and led by citizens - 4.
 Angus Council to be efficient and effective

-This update demonstrates the council's continued commitment to shift our focus to working more closely with our residents, our communities, our businesses - our people - putting them at the heart of everything we do.
+This update demonstrates the council's commitment to shift our focus to working more closely with our citizens, our communities, our businesses - our people - putting them at the heart of everything we do.
+From the COVID-19 pandemic we have seen more than ever the value of the work done in our communities and the benefit of working in partnership.
+As we focus on recovery and renewal, we need to learn from and build on the experiences of the last few months.
+We recognise that living and working in Angus will be very different and for those coming to visit.